Comparisons (EX)

 Once you’ve selected a hierarchy, you will be able to choose between Current Unit, Parent Unit, or Grandparent Unit.

-Parent Unit is useful if some of your company’s units are very small – the chance of anonymity decreases the fewer results that appear on the dashboard.
-Parent Unit is also a useful option if you want a larger unit of people to work towards a common goal – for example, you’re not worried about engagement for just Web Design or the Email Marketing teams, but the whole of Digital Marketing.
+- Parent Unit: This is the unit above the dashboard user.
+Parent unit is useful if some of your company’s units are very small – the chance of anonymity decreases the fewer results that appear on the dashboard.
+Parent unit is also a useful option if you want a larger unit of people to work towards a common goal – for example, you’re not worried about engagement for just Web Design or the Email Marketing teams, but the whole of Digital Marketing.

-Grandparent Unit is again useful if some of your company’s units are very small or if you want larger groups of employees working towards a common goal.
-For example, using Grandparent Unit will show engagement across all of your Marketing teams.
+- Grandparent Unit: This is the unit 2 units above the dashboard user (i.e. the unit above the parent unit).
+Grandparent unit is useful if some of your company’s units are very small or if you want larger groups of employees working towards a common goal.
+For example, using grandparent unit will show engagement across all of your Marketing teams.

 Creating & Managing Comparisons